Ricardouchub/Alzheimers-disease-risk-prediction-project/README.md

 ### 1. Project Description

 This project aims to develop a comprehensive tool that moves beyond a simple diagnostic prediction.
-Instead of just answering "Does this patient have Alzheimer's?", this interactive platform provides a nuanced **Risk Score**, identifies underlying **Patient Profiles (Phenotypes)**, and offers transparent, **Explainable Insights** into its predictions, mimicking a valuable tool for a healthcare professional.
+Instead of just answering "Does this patient have Alzheimer's?", this interactive platform provides a nuanced **Risk Score**, identifies underlying **Patient Profiles**, and offers  **Explainable Insights** into its predictions, mimicking a valuable tool for a healthcare professional.

 ---